Door of No Return: Yellen visits onetime slave-trading post

 “In both Africa and the United States, even as we have made tremendous strides, we are still living with the brutal consequences of the trans-Atlantic slave trade,” she said.

-“What I take from this place is the importance of redoubling our commitment to fight for our shared values and principles wherever they are threatened — in the United States, in Africa, and around the world,” she said. ”We have more work to do.”
+In a guest book at the house, she wrote that it served as “an important reminder that the histories of Africa and America are intimately connected.
+While I am pained by its past, I am also heartened by the vibrant community I have seen here.
+I take from this place the importance of redoubling our commitment to fight for our shared principles and values of freedom and human rights wherever they are threatened — in Africa, in the United States, and around the world.”

-Yellen’s trip to the island is one that many dignitaries have made, including former U.S. presidents Barack Obama and Bill Clinton and South Africa’s Nelson Mandela.
+Yellen’s trip to the island is one that many dignitaries have made, including former Presidents Barack Obama and Bill Clinton and South Africa’s Nelson Mandela.
 Today, Gorée Island is designated as a UNESCO World Heritage Site.

 Yellen’s stop there during a trip meant to revitalize U.S.-African economic relations is one that evoked the massive costs of the slave trade.
 There has been a resurgence in interest in determining the true cost of slavery on the generations impacted.

 The House Financial Services Committee in recent years has studied how U.S. banks and insurance companies profited from the practice of slavery before it was outlawed in 1865.
-There have also been hearings on the study and development of reparations proposals in the U.S.
+There have also been hearings on the study and development of reparations proposals in the United States.

+In the AP interview, Yellen said the administration was “working in many ways in communities of color and low-income communities to try to bring more capital to advance lending and other things,” she said.
+“It’s a critically important goal.”